Gambling addiction

 What are the effects of gambling addiction?

-The psychological effects of gambling addiction can include depression, anxiety, suicidal thoughts and other mental health issues as well as an increased risk of drug and alcohol abuse.
+The psychological effects of gambling abuse can include depression, anxiety, suicidal thoughts and other mental health issues as well as an increased risk of drug and alcohol abuse.
 It can also cause physical health issues due to stress, lack of sleep and poor nutrition.

 On a financial level, problem gambling can cause extreme debt, bankruptcy and homelessness and even lead to criminal activity such as fraud or theft to make up for the money lost.
 Work performance and education can also be affected which can further harm your finances and have a profound effect on your life.